-Budget figures have been provided for comparative purposes and have been derived from the Authority's Fiscal 2019/2020 Budget approved by the Board of Directors on September 18, 2019 and published in the Authority's Service Plan.
+Budget figures have been provided for comparative purposes and have been derived from the Authority's Fiscal 2020/2021 Budget approved by the Board of Directors on June 24, 2020.
 The budget is reflected in the statement of operations and accumulated deficit and the statement of changes in net debt.